 Currently a San Francisco resident, the Australian born artist Moira McDonald is known for her experiments with pinhole cameras.
 Designing her cameras to imitate birdhouses and installing them in the wild, she exposes images of the landscape over extended periods of time.
 McDonald teaches in San Francisco and has exhibited nationally and internationally.
 She earned her Masters of Fine Arts degree at San Jose State University, San Jose, CA.

 San Francisco-based photographer Klea McKenna uses light-sensitive paper to investigate ingenious methods for interacting photographically with the landscape.
 She uses the paper to make rubbings of organic materials, folds and reshapes it, and collects the limited nighttime light to create photograms.
 She has exhibited widely in California and on the East Coast.
 Her work is held in the collections of San Francisco Museum of Modern Art, Santa Barbara Museum of Art, and the United States Embassy Collection.

-Atlanta born, San Francisco and Washington-based photographer Meghann Riepenhoff brings light sensitive photographic papers outside, and manipulates them to capture the elemental movements of rain, lake, river and ocean waters, wind, sand, and sediment, chronicling remarkable visual evidence of nature’s action over time.
+Atlanta born, San Francisco and Washington-based photographer Meghann Riepenhoff takes light sensitive photographic papers outside, and manipulates them to capture the elemental movements of rain, lake, river and ocean waters, wind, sand, and sediment, chronicling remarkable visual evidence of nature’s action over time.
 Riepenhoff has exhibited widely, both nationally and internationally.
-Her work is held in the collections of the High Museum of Art, Atlanta, Museum of Fine Arts, Houston, and San Francisco Museum of Modern Art, among others.
+Her work is held in the collections of the High Museum of Art, Atlanta; the Museum of Fine Arts, Houston; and the San Francisco Museum of Modern Art.